Why You Must Move to HTTPS

 And the process is already well underway.
 Google is currently showing non-https websites with a grey ⓘ icon next to the web address.
 Very soon, that will change to a grey version of the "Not secure" warning label above, and finally it will be turned red.
 And when it turns red, people will stop visiting your website.

 We are rapidly moving to a point where all websites will be marked either red or green - safe or unsafe.
-And at that point, if you are still holding onto a non-https website, you will lose most of your website traffic.
+And at that point, if you are still holding onto a non-secure http website, you will lose most of your website traffic.
 The time to make the switch is now.

 On the positive side, secure https websites are shown with a happy green lock and an inviting green 'Secure' label next to their web address, which welcomes and assures visitors, making your business appear instantly trustworthy.
-That kind of trust is hard to earn, especially online, so when the opportunity arises, smart businesses grab it.
+That kind of trust is hard to earn - especially online - so when the opportunity arises, smart businesses grab it.
 Be smart, grab it.

 In addition to the reputation boost that comes from moving to a secure https website, Google is now also actively rewarding https websites with higher rankings.
 They have also announced that they will be penalizing non-https websites in the future by lowering their Google rankings.
 That means a switch to https comes with immediate SEO benefits and avoidance of Google penalties in the future.
 It's no coincidence that nearly 70% of page one results (Top 10 ranking) are https secure websites.
 Staying on Google's good side has its benefits.